What Is Power Play In Ice Hockey?

 1-3-1

-Finally, the player is in front of the goalie’s net.
-His job is to wait for an opening pass that he can capitalize on; either he takes a shot when he receives a pass or deflects shots into the net.
-This is why 1-3-1 is a very effective strategy, as it gives the goalies too much to handle.
+The last player is positioned in front of the goalie’s goal net.
+His task is to watch for an opening pass that he can take advantage of.
+Whenever he gets a ball, he either shoots or deflects shots into the goal net.
+This is why using a 1-3-1 formation is so effective because it gives goalies too much to handle.

 Umbrella